Skip to main content

 Mode 3: Multi-Agent (version: 'v2', multiAgent: true)โ€‹

-• Displays all active user sessions
+• Displays all active customer sessions

 • Shows agent selection screen